 While designated businesses are permitted to open, you are not required to open.
-Furthermore, if we experience a surge in cases, we may be required to return to the Orange flag phase.
+Furthermore, if we experience another surge in cases, we may be required to close certain sectors.
 Should this happen, we will communicate this to the community with adequate time to prepare prior to the effective date.